Tuesday, November 9, 2010

 The flick for which Lewis is best remembered today though--the only one for which he's widely remembered--is GUN CRAZY.
 A directionless gun fetishist hooks up with a sexy, sharp-shooting sociopath, sparks of passion become a twisted obsession and soon the two are hard-charging down a path of self-delusion, robbery and murder that can only lead to their destruction, the whole of their rise and downward spiral sensationally photographed by Lewis's off-kilter camera.
 Easily Lewis's best picture and one of the best films noir of all time.
 Paul Schrader also says it's "one of the best American films ever made," or at least they quote him as saying so over on the Turner Classic Movies site.
 I certainly wouldn't characterize the assessment as hyperbole.

-Lewis has very nearly been lost in time.
+Lewis has developed a cult following but that's as good as he's managed.
 Film nerds (like Shrader) dig him but he's a fairly obscure figure.
 Too obscure.
 His work deserves better than that, so this is my little contribution to getting it its due.

 In THE TYPEWRITER, THE RIFLE, AND THE MOVIE CAMERA, Jim Jarmusch recounting Sam Fuller's advice to him on screenwriting: "When you start your script, if the first page doesn't give you a hard-on, throw the goddamn thing away."
 Lewis seems to have had the same attitude.
 Lewis's brashness, his disregard for the conventional and the hook-'em-and-keep-'em tabloid aesthetic his films often radiate reminds me of Fuller.